Chef Mariella's Kitchen™

 • Breakfast is served.

-• In the morning, head to the kitchen for your Cooking Class 1 with Chef Mariella.
-Learn the basics of choosing and preparing fish and make a full menu from appetizer to dessert.
-Lunch follows on the foods prepared in class, along with water and local wine.
-(Menu can be substituted for non-seafood eaters.)
+• In the morning, head to the kitchen for your Cooking Class 1 with Chef Rosario.
+Learn the tradition of selecting and preparing fish with seasonal local ingredients and preparing an antipasto, pasta and dessert with a toast of local wine.

 • Dinner on your own.

-Day 3: Cooking Class 2 & Wine Tasting
+Day 3: Cooking Class 2 and Wine Tour & Tasting

 • Breakfast is served.